jmvanel/semantic_forms/scala/forms_play/README.md

 plus a textbox to enter a URL semantics, eg a FOAF profile or DBpedia URI :
 [example.form.foaf.html](http://htmlpreview.github.io/?https://github.com/jmvanel/semantic_forms/blob/master/scala/forms/example.form.foaf.html)

+See the [wiki](https://github.com/jmvanel/semantic_forms/wiki) for User manual and Developer manual.
+This README is like an administrator Manual.

 # How to run
 ## Run locally from sources